KG-NINJA/openai-to-z-fuwa/README.md

 * **Indigenous Amazonian practices** favored earth burial, making soil and vegetation key clues.
 * **Dogs’ intuitive responses** may mirror ancient human perception—possibly hinting at long-forgotten places.

+Additionally, this project is grounded in a hypothesis of shared human empathy across time and space: that even across vast distances and different historical periods, we are all human beings—capable of intuitively sensing and interpreting remnants of the past.
+By re-centering our approach through human perspective rather than solely satellite data, we hope to reconnect with forgotten narratives embedded in the landscape.

 My aim is to validate these ideas via AI-powered tools and publish all progress through the Kaggle "OpenAI to Z" Challenge.

 ## 🛠 Tools & Technologies